CJ-Mayes/Website-Tutorials/ReadMe.md

 ## Welcome To CJ-Mayes.com

   <p align="center">
-    Within this repository, you will find details of every blog I have posted that requires code from cj-mayes.com
+    Within this repository, you will find details of every blog I have posted on cj-mayes.com
     <br />
-    If you use the code to create a visual, I would love for you to tag me on Twitter @_CJMayes so I can celebrate it with you.
+    If you use the code or resources to create a visual, I would love for you to tag me on Twitter @_CJMayes so I can celebrate it with you.
     <br />
     <br />
     <br />